-We also believe that the signal-to-noise categorization can be useful, in cases where one wants to reduce the computational burden of comparing learning algorithms on large data.7 In particular, consider the following strategy.
+We also believe that the signal-to-noise categorization can be useful, in cases where one wants to reduce the computational burden of comparing learning algorithms on large data.
+In particular, consider the following strategy.

 - 1. Run C4.5-PET with the maximally feasible training-set size.
 For example, use all the data available or all that will run well in main memory.
-C4.5 typically is the fastest induction alternative (cf., Lim, Loh, and Shih, 2000). - 2.
-If the resultant AUR is high (0.8 or greater) quit there, or explore other tree-based (or other nonparametric) options (e.g., BPET). - 3.
+C4.5 typically is a very fast induction alternative (cf., Lim, Loh, and Shih, 2000). - 2.
+If the resultant AUR is high (0.8 or greater) continue to explore tree-based (or other nonparametric) options (e.g., BPET, or methods that can deal with more data than can fit in main memory (Provost and Kolluri, 1999)). - 3.
 If the resultant AUR is low, try logistic regression.

-Another strategy is to build a hybrid model.
+An alternative strategy is to build a hybrid model.
 Figure 15 shows the performance of tree induction on the California Housing data set, where tree building takes the probability estimation from a logistic regression model as an additional input variable.
 Note that the hybrid model tracks with each model in its region of dominance.
 In fact, around the crossing point, the hybrid model is substantially better than either alternative.

-$^{^7{\}rm For}$ example, we found during this study that, depending on what package is being used, logistic regression often takes an excessively long time to run, even on moderately large data sets.
+&lt;sup>9For example, we found during this study that, depending on what package is being used, logistic regression often takes an excessively long time to run, even on moderately large data sets.

-One limitation of this study is that by focusing on the AUR, we are only examining probability ranking, not probability estimation.
+Another limitation of this study is that by focusing on the AUR, we are only examining probability ranking, not probability estimation.
 Logistic regression could perform better in the latter task, since that is what the method is designed for.